chakib-belgaid/powerapi-g5k/README.md

 * time : *17:30*  if the actual time is between is before 17:30 else it will be *8:0* for the next day

-* it will reserve an node in *paravance* from *rennes* site unless you change it in the script you can find the different clusters in this [link](https://www.grid5000.fr/mediawiki/index.php/Hardware)
+* it will reserve an node in *paravance* from *rennes* site unless you change it in the script you can find the different clusters in this [link](https://www.grid5000.fr/mediawiki/index.php/Har dware)
 Ps: this version of smartwats works only with machines that integrate Rapl sensors so in grid5000 case, the processor must be V3 or newer

 * the database name : rapls

-1. You can connect to the machine via *docker-machine* it will offer you this [set of options](https://docs.docker.com/machine/reference/)
+3. You can connect to the machine via *docker-machine* it will offer you this [set of options](https://docs.docker.com/machine/reference/)

-##### example
         docker-machine ls

 It will list all actual reserved machines

         docker-machine ssh machinename

-To connect the remote machine through ssh  (the usage of [screen](https://linux.die.net/man/1/screen) is recommended to preserve the session even after a loss of connection )
+4. To connect the remote machine through ssh  (the usage of [screen](https://linux.die.net/man/1/screen) is recommended to preserve the session even after a loss of connection )

         docker-machine scp localfile machinename:/file

-To copy files from local to the remote machine
+5. To copy files from local to the remote machine

         docker-machine rm machinename

 To delete the remote machine

+## Launch the tests
+after we connect to the reserved machine using the commande

+        docker-machine ssh machinename

+just launch the script [tester.sh](tester.sh)

+with the name of the container that you right to measure

+        ./tester.sh containername args

-##### testing example
+#### example

-launch your test inside a docker container and it's better to pin it into the first socket

-        docker run --name test1 --cpuset-cpus -0 chakibmed/sleep
-the test will just run for 20 secs and then shut down

-you can get the **Id** of your container using the following command

-        docker inspect --format "{{.Id}}" test1

-##### Gettind the data
+The command

+        ./tester.sh chakibmed/sleep n

+Will launch a container of the image 8*chakibmed/sleep*8 with **n** as a parameter

+the test is just an idle container that sleeps during **n** seconds

+#### Remark
+by default it will take the name of the image + the tag of the version as a test name.
+In our case it the container name will be **sleep**

+so if we launch another test

+        ./tester.sh chakibmed/contaier:tag

+the default name will be **container_tag**

+but you can specify it with the option -n

+        .tester.sh -n mytest chakibmed/sleep 5

+will give the name **mytest** to the container

+To check the name of the container you can run

+        docker ps

+## get the measures

-you will find all the recorded data in a mongodb database situated in the address "mongodb://172.16.45.8:27017"
+you'll find the measure in a collection named **recap"machinename"** a mongodb database situated in the address "mongodb://172.16.45.8:27017"

+for more details check the following [file](computeConso.ipynb)

+#### remark

+1. you can find more details such as the power consumption during the time ..etc in the second part [file](computeConso.ipynb)

-you find here a jupyter client that uses pymongo to consult the database
+2. you find here a jupyter client that uses pymongo to consult the database

 you can download the docker container